-The information listed in this section provides an overview of the procedures for submitting credentials.
-Specific guidelines are in the applicable Cardiology credential information packet.
+The information listed in this section provides an overview of the eligibility requirements and procedures for submitting credentials.
+Specific instructions are provided in the applicable cardiology credentials information packet.
 Because application requirements change periodically, Candidates must be certain that they are using the most current application and credentials packet.
-If Candidates have any questions regarding the application process, they should request clarification in writing from the ACVIM office or from the Cardiology CC chair well before the submission deadline.
+Applicant instructions for meeting the credentials requirements are available on the ACVIM website, or by request in writing from the ACVIM office.
+If a Candidate has any questions regarding the credentials process, the Candidate should request clarification in writing from the cardiology CC chair or the ACVIM office well before the submission deadline.

-A Candidate who intends to take the Cardiology Specialty Examination must submit credentials for the Cardiology Specialty Examination so that the ACVIM office receives the credentials packet no later than the date specified on the ACVIM website in the year preceding that examination date.
-THERE ARE NO EXCEPTIONS TO THIS DEADLINE.
-CREDENTIALS PACKETS MUST BE SUBMITTED ON OR BEFORE THE DUE DATE TO ALLOW ADEQUATE TIME FOR REVIEW BY THE CARDIOLOGY CC.
-CREDENTIALS PACKETS WILL NOT BE REVIEWED IF THE CREDENTIALS FEE HAS NOT BEEN PAID BEFORE THE SUBMISSION OF THE CREDENTIALS PACKET.
+A Candidate who intends to take the Cardiology Specialty Examination must submit credentials for the Cardiology Specialty Examination so that the ACVIM office receives the credentials packet no later than the deadline date specified on the ACVIM website in the year preceding the planned examination date.